Are you a theatre director or theatre designer looking for a context in which to examine your artistic process and/or explore new artistic paths?

 During the program, the different aspects of your production process are being considered at a pace that fits with your personal development.
 You finalize the Master with the production of your Artistic Project in the professional field.
 The production and its production plan are part of your final evaluation of the Master.

 Your Artistic Research has a direct relationship to your Artistic Project.
 The starting point is a research question that allows you to examine the thematic of your Artistic Project in a different or a wider artistic, cultural, social, political, scientific or another context.
-The Artistic Research allows you to position yourself within this chosen context.
+Artistic Research allows you to position yourself within this chosen context.

-Where the Artistic Project results in a concrete theatrical production, the Artistic Research a is a non-result oriented exploration of how you function as an artist.
+Where the Artistic Project results in concrete theatrical production, the Artistic Research is a non-result oriented exploration of how you function as an artist.
 You can consider alternate methodologies and strategies; you can replace the usual selection model of decision-making with alternate ways of open discovery.
 Artistic Research focuses on your possibilities and potentialities, opening up pathways rather than narrowing down your options to come to a product.

 Your Artistic Research leads up to the Critical Reflection, the end communication of the research.
-The Critical Reflection can be an essay, a lecture-performance, a portfolio, a documentary, an exhibition, a seminar, etc. You choose a format that fits the content of your Research and that maximizes its communicative qualities.
-The Critical Reflection is part of your final evaluation.
+Critical Reflection can be an essay, a lecture-performance, a portfolio, a documentary, an exhibition, a seminar, etc. You choose a format that fits the content of your Research and that maximizes its communicative qualities.
+Critical Reflection is part of your final evaluation.

 The organized program of the Master in Theatre does not intend to present a monolithic view on artistic practices and Artistic Research but rather a ‘mosaic’, offering you many possible connections with your individual practice.
 Through these encounters, you acquire the tools to contextualize your Artistic Project and Artistic Research.

 The program is divided into 3 semesters, each with a different emphasis.
 The first semester is the most packed (organized meetings every Monday and Tuesday), with a focus on introducing the principles of Artistic Research.
 In the second semester, there is a movement from organized to self-organized, artists' workshops and mentoring take the upper hand.
-In the third semester you are, besides being the host of the new students of the first year, completely self-organized.
-You take care of your mentoring and complete your production with production plan (Artistic Project).
+In the third semester, you are, besides being the host of the new students of the first year, completely self-organized.
+You take care of your mentoring and complete your production with a production plan (Artistic Project).
 You finish and present your Critical Reflection (the communication format of your Artistic Research).